国产吃瓜黑料

 Pros and Cons

-How to Choose
+How to Choose the Best Outdoor Bluetooth Speaker

-If you鈥檙e someone who moves around a lot, a speaker with long battery life might also make a difference.
+If you鈥檙e someone who moves around a lot, a portable Bluetooth speaker with long battery life might also make a difference.
 These days most new models will play for a good 10 hours or more even at high volume, but some are longer-lasting than others, as detailed in the models reviewed here.
 Finally, more and more models offer 鈥渢rue stereo鈥 linking, where two or more speakers can be paired to play at once but in stereo; this makes smaller models with this option a little more attractive than before, because if you later decide to invest more, you can give your soundscape an appreciable boost.

 Finally, don鈥檛 assume that if one of the speakers in this list doesn鈥檛 sound great to you, it鈥檚 your fault.
 Different folks have different tastes, and some types of music sound better鈥攐r worse鈥攐n certain speakers.
 If you make a purchase and are feeling lukewarm afterwards, keep an eye on your return window and don鈥檛 feel guilty if you have to exchange it.

-• Hours of Testing: 246
+• Hours of Testing:听419

-• Highest Elevation: 10,152 feet, Leadville, Colorado
+• Highest Elevation:听10,152 feet, Leadville, Colorado

-• Lowest Elevation: 5 feet underwater in Lake Pleasant, Arizona
+• Lowest Elevation:听5 feet underwater in Lake Pleasant, Arizona

 The first thing we do with any Bluetooth speakers is attempt to pair them with our phones without consulting the user manual: The quicker, more intuitive, and easier the sync, the more points scored.
-Then we put them through hours of testing doing the kinds of things 国产吃瓜黑料 readers do鈥攕oaking in remote hot springs, inviting friends over for outdoor dance parties, playing audiobooks while riding a bike, etc.
+Then we put them through hours of testing doing the kinds of things听国产吃瓜黑料听readers do鈥攕oaking in remote hot springs, inviting friends over for outdoor dance parties, playing audiobooks while riding a bike, etc.

 Our team turns in reports on each product tested, providing a score of 1 to 10 for five different measures: sound quality, pairing and connectivity, fit and comfort, rain and drop protection, and user friendliness.
 Scores are averaged, with more weight given to sound quality and (knowing our audience) how well they stand up to the elements.
 Note: Battery life estimates in these reviews are based on manufacturer specs; it鈥檚 difficult to confirm those numbers, given the time involved and variances among user habits (different volumes, different uses, different functions enabled).
 Actual results may be 10 to 20 percent lower, judging from averages experienced in general testing.